Pepperi-Addons/widgets/README.md

 - Save the page (make sure its published)
 - Configure the slug for it -> sync
 - Go to homescreen -> widget should be available
-- Path value example:

-- Lets say we have an object:
-const Object = {
-  Controls:['right','left'],
-  TimeStamps: {
-    ModificationDate:'',
-    CreationDate:''
-  }
-}

-- In order to get the value for the second place of controls: Object.Controls.[1]
-- In order to get the value for the ModificationDate: Object.TimeStamps.ModificationDate

-- This logic is modeled after ['json-path'] (https://www.npmjs.com/package/jsonpath) according to product requirements

 ## Block
 - The block itself has no UI